It’s often said “extraordinary claims require extraordinary evidence.”

 To Supermetaphysics, the balance between these two arguments is more than coincidence: it is intentional.

-Supermetaphysics believes the universe was intentionally created, with star systems (simple incubators born of hydrogen and gravitation) “breeding grounds” for life, with the ultimate goal of allowing consciousness to find its full expression without being influenced by knowledge of the universe’s origins.
+Supermetaphysics believes the universe was intentionally created, with star systems (incubators born of hydrogen and gravitation) “breeding grounds” for life, with the ultimate goal of allowing consciousness to find its full expression without being influenced by knowledge of the universe’s origins.

 Put another way, perfect knowledge of the existence of a universal plan would cause conscious beings to behave a certain way; perfect knowledge of its meaninglessness would influence people to behave in a different way.

-Free will can only exist in a universe in which the two possibilities exist in perfect balance.
+Free will can only exist in a universe in which the two possibilities exist in perfect balance; in perfect, unknowable ambiguity.

 And it is in this perfect balance that Supermetaphysics sees a clue to the existence of a creator, even as we understand the nature of this creator can never be known.
 By design.